aptos-labs/aptos-multi-region-bench/README.md

 time ./bin/cluster.py helm-upgrade
 ```

 Check that all LoadBalancers have been provisionined for each validator and fullnode.
 From the output, check if there are any services that have `<pending>` for their `EXTERNAL-IP`.
+Wait until all LoadBalancers are brought up before proceeding to the next step.

 ```
 # 1.1.
 Filter all kubernetes services by LoadBalancer type, checking for pending